|

 12. rapacity

-reprehensible acquisitiveness; insatiable desire for wealth (personified as one of the deadly sins)
+reprehensible acquisitiveness; insatiable desire for wealth

 13. acquisitive

-eager to acquire and possess things especially material possessions or ideas
+eager to attain and possess material possessions

 14. abstract art